12 reasons to go wild about Glasgow & Heart of Argyll

 Explore Glasgow Cathedral, one of Scotland's most magnificent medieval buildings.
 It’s the only Cathedral on the Scottish mainland to survive the Reformation of 1560 intact.
 Adjacent to the Cathedral is the Glasgow Necropolis, a Victorian garden cemetery full of wonderful architecture, sculpture and fascinating stories.

 Set within the grounds of Bellahouston Park and inspired by the designs of Charles Rennie Mackintosh, House for an Art Lover is a fabulous place to visit.
 Check out the art gallery and exquisite craftsmanship.

 Go behind the scenes of Glasgow’s Central Station with Glasgow Central Tours.
 The train station is steeped in history with amazing architecture, incredible underground tunnels, catacombs and has a fantastic glass roof consisting of 48,000 individual panes of glass!

 #6 Eat, drink and play

 Have lunch at Mackintosh at The Willow, the original Miss Cranston’s Tea Room, now beautifully restored.
 For dinner head to the Avant Garde Music Bar and Restaurant in the heart of Glasgow’s Merchant City.
 Another great option is Stravaigin, a West End institution serving up global food using the best of Scottish produce.
-For a few drinks, try Islay Inn or the Ben Nevis Bar.
+For a few drinks and some live Scottish music, try The Park Bar or the Ben Nevis Bar.
 Fancy a walk?
 Then follow the City Centre Mural Trail to see some huge pieces of art adorning the city's brickwork.